The Ultimate Guide to Telluride, Colorado Hiking

 Take It ~ Up A Notch

 Now we’re really taking it up a notch.
 A 2,000-foot elevation gain to be exact.
 And is it ever beautiful along the way up.
-You’ll be passing scenic wildflowers the whole way until you surpass the treeline at 12,400 feet!
+You’ll witness scenic wildflowers until you pass the treeline at 12,400 feet!
 Be sure to be on the lookout for abandoned mini-cabins and antique equipment along your 5.7-mile roundtrip.
 Once you reach Blue Lake, take a rest to enjoy the stunning color of this high-elevation lake.

 How to get there: Drive to the top of Bridal Veil Falls and park.
 From here, follow the trail toward Bridal Falls Basin and you'll reach Blue Lake in just under 3 miles.